micmejia/bible-dump/NKJV/Acts/Acts 23.md

 They came to the chief priests and elders, and said, "We have bound ourselves under a great oath that we will eat nothing until we have killed Paul.

 ###### 15
-Now you, therefore, together with the council, suggest to the commander that he be brought down to you [^c]tomorrow, as though you were going to make further inquiries concerning him; but we are ready to kill him before he comes near."
+Now you, therefore, together with the council, suggest to the commander that he be brought down to you tomorrow, as though you were going to make further inquiries concerning him; but we are ready to kill him before he comes near."

 ###### 16
 So when Paul's sister's son heard of their ambush, he went and entered the barracks and told Paul.